dtanglr/Primitively/README.md

 .AddBson();
 ```

-Your MongoDB related Primitively types can be registered in this way as well: -
+Your MongoDB-related Primitively types can be registered in this way as well: -

 ```cs
 services.AddPrimitively()